 contributed to creating the 10 strategies, which indicated that while Hope ranks strongly in some areas, the community ranks far lower in a number of health indicators including life expectancy, chronic disease, mental health, smoking and physical activity when compared to other Fraser Health municipalities.

-This year, the money, which is allocated annually on an ongoing basis, will go towards improvements in transportation, healthy food/food security, recreation, programs and services for children and youth, healthy aging, and access to health (including mental health and substance use) and social services.
+This year, the money, which is allocated annually on an ongoing basis, will go towards improvements in transportation, healthy food/food security, recreation, programs and services for children and youth, seniors, and access to health (including mental health and substance use) and social services.
 Various community stakeholders identified these specific themes and priority areas of need during an extensive community engagement process.

 Strategies announced today: